-link(I), unlink(II)
+link (I), unlink (II)

-The error bit (c-bit) is set when name1 cannot be found; when name2 already exists; when the directory of name2 cannot be written; when an attempt is made to link to a directory by a user other than the super-user; when an attempt is made to link to a file on another file system.
+The error bit (c-bit) is set when name1 cannot be found; when name2 already exists; when the directory of name2 cannot be written; when an attempt is made to link to a directory by a user other than the super-user; when an attempt is made to link to a file on another file system; when more than 127 links are made.
 From C, a -1 return indicates an error, a 0 return indicates success.